![]() |

 •some TrippLite models.

-For a more complete list, refer to the NUT hardware compatibility list, available in the source distribution as data/drivers.list, or on the NUT website.
-You may use the "explore" driver option to gather information from HID UPSes which are not yet supported; see below for details.
+For a more complete list, refer to the NUT hardware compatibility list, available in the NUT source distribution as data/driver.list, or on the NUT website.
+You may use the explore driver option to gather information from HID UPSes which are not yet supported, to help add such support; see below for details.
 This driver is known to work on: •most Linux systems,

 •FreeBSD (beta stage) and maybe other *BSD,